-ERAFP's policy is to remain a non-controlling shareholder, whose relative share ownership varies in accordance with the management decisions taken by its fund managers.
-Consequently, it does not need to be represented in the companies' governance bodies.
-Following the revision of the ERAFP's SRI Charter in 2016, undertaken by the Board of Directors to accompany the diversification of the Scheme's investments and adapt to extra-financial developments, the SRI approach was enhanced by a mechanism for more in-depth monitoring of controversial issues.
+Following the revision of ERAFP's SRI Charter in 2016, undertaken by ERAFP's Board of Directors to accompany the diversification of the Scheme's investments and adapt to non-financial developments, the Scheme's SRI approach was enhanced by a mechanism for more in-depth monitoring of controversial issues.

-In this context, the management companies are required to monitor the controversial issues to which the issuers may be exposed.
+n this context, the management companies are required to monitor the controversial issues to which the issuers may be exposed.
 As part of ERAFP's shareholder engagement, discussions are entered into with the companies involved in proven breaches of international standards, particularly with regard to the following fundamental principles:

-- Universal Declaration of Human Rights, - ILO Declaration on Fundamental Principles and Rights at Work, - Rio Declaration on Environment and Development, - United Nations Conventions (particularly that against corruption).
+- Universal Declaration of Human Rights, - ILO Declaration on Fundamental Principles and Rights at Work, - Rio Declaration on the Environment and Development, - United Nations Conventions (particularly the Convention against Corruption).